 What are general protections?

 They allow you to exercise a number of workplace rights without being punished by having adverse action taken against you.

-It is unlawful for your boss takes adverse action against you for exercising a workplace right, including dismissing you.
+It is unlawful for your employer to take adverse action against you for exercising a workplace right, including dismissing you.

 Your workplace rights include: